HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/architectural_overview.md

 The file processor node is mandatory for binary-to-text extraction.

-Whenever the search middleware detects that a document contains a reference to a binary file that text can be extracted from, the middleware will retrieve the binary file and send it to the file processor node for text extraction.
+Whenever the search middleware detects that a document contains a reference to a binary file that text can be extracted from, the search middleware retrieves the binary file and sends it to the file processor node for text extraction.

 ## Content sources